 “The hope is that new season programming will drive audiences back to the traditional networks but we haven’t seen this just yet.
 Social, video and internet radio are going gang busters and we don’t see this trend changing anytime soon.
 Newspapers continue to find new and innovative ways of monetizing their reach, which is showing up in strong quarterly results.
 Magazines, on the other hand, continue to struggle and the downward trend has been consistent for quite a few quarters now.”

-The overall ad market’s substantial quarterly growth comes as most analysts’ forecast that consumer spending will fall sharply in the July-September quarter to an annual pace of about 1.5 percent from 3.9 percent in April-June.
+The overall ad market’s substantial quarterly growth comes as many analysts are forecasting consumer spending to fall sharply in the July-September quarter to an annual pace of about 1.5 percent from 3.9 percent in April-June.

 Television ad revenues stayed flat year-on-year for the third quarter, in line with falls in C3 ratings across the board.
 Major television events like the Republican Party presidential debates and the NFL and College Football season kick-offs were unable to boost TV network revenues enough to deliver gains.

 In September, cable TV fell by -5% and broadcast TV ad spend slipped by -4% year-on-year.
 Syndication fell sharply by -14% in the month.